-- Remove the individual from practice/competition immediately.
+- 1. Remove the individual from practice/competition immediately.
 The participant is ineligible for any further sport club activities for the rest of the day.
 A Sport Club Injury Report Form should be completed as soon as it is safely possible to do so. - 2.
 Monitor the athlete until they can be evaluated by a health care professional experienced in evaluating for concussion.
 If the athlete does not wish to seek immediate evaluation, they still may not return to activity.
-Recreational Sports strongly recommends that all athletes suspected of sustaining a head injury seek medical attention immediately. - 3.
-Report the injury to the Assistant Director of Recreational Sports for Intramurals and Sports Clubs and/or the Athletic Trainer for Recreational Sports within 24 business hours. - 4.
+Campus Recreation strongly recommends that all athletes suspected of sustaining a head injury seek medical attention immediately. - 3.
+Report the injury to the Assistant Director of Campus Recreation for Intramurals and Sports Clubs and/or the Athletic Trainer for Campus Recreation within 24 business hours. - 4.
 Ensure that the participant does not return to any club activities until receiving written clearance from a licensed physician and/or athletic trainer to return to play.

-Any participant with a suspected concussion MUST report to and be evaluated by the Athletic Trainer and a licensed physician.
-The Athletic Trainer will evaluate the participant for concussion, and based on the outcome of that evaluation, may refer the participant to Student Health Services for diagnosis.
+Any participant with a suspected concussion MUST report to and be evaluated by the Athletic Trainer and Student Health Services.
+The Athletic Trainer will evaluate the participant for concussion, and based on the outcome of that evaluation, may refer the participant to Student Health Services for official diagnosis.

 If diagnosed with a concussion, the participant will need to check in with the Athletic Trainer regularly and fill out the SCAT 5 Concussion Symptom Checklist form.
-Once the participant is symptom free for 24 hours and completed Return-to-Learn Protocol (described below), the athletic trainer will refer the student back to Student Health Services for clearance by the physician BEFORE starting the Return-to-Play Protocol, described below.
+Once the participant completes the Return-to-Learn Protocol (described below) and is asymptomatic, the athletic trainer may begin the Return-to-Play Protocol (described below).
+Once the participant has successfully completed Phases 1-4 the Athletic Trainer will refer participant to Student Health for follow up evaluation prior to return to full contact practice/activities.